 Everything from your mortgage to your mobile phone contract and energy bills can be found on this report – as well as any personal or payday loans you may have taken out.
 As long as you are making any payments that come due on time and settle your accounts in full, then over time, you should find that this positive financial behaviour contributes towards improvements in your credit score.

 When you apply for a loan, the lender will evaluate your credit history and other information, and use this information to determine whether or not to let you borrow money from them.
-For example, if you apply for a loan with Sunny, we conduct a credit check and carry out an affordability assessment to decide whether or not to approve your application.
+For example, if you apply for a loan with Sunny, our lender panel conduct a credit check and carry out an affordability assessment to decide whether or not to approve your application.

-Whether we approve your application, and, in turn, how much we offer to lend to you, is determined by a combination of the information in your credit report and what we believe you can afford to repay.
-In some cases, we will also need to verify your income, through open banking or a more manual process of uploading payslips to demonstrate your creditworthiness.
+Whether they approve your application, and, in turn, how much they offer to lend to you, is determined by a combination of the information in your credit report and what they believe you can afford to repay.
+In some cases, they will also need to verify your income, through open banking or a more manual process of uploading payslips to demonstrate your creditworthiness.

 Typically, your report will list the payday loan for six years, if you have kept up with payments as agreed this will simply show future lenders that you paid the loan back in full and closed the account after this.